alexbohomol/ContosoUniversity.Core/README.md

 There was a problem when try to copy and use the connection string (versioned) from original samples.
 Issue caused by the new way we should treat (version-independent) connection strings as of Visual Studio 2015 (RC).

+Connection string updated to switch from LocalDb to SQL Server.

+Before starting the first time run **`PM> Update-Database`** in Package Manager Console.

 **Solution**:

 just replace **`Data Source=(LocalDb)\v11.0;...`**